• Home

 A study, published in the British Journal of Nutrition, reports that eating a small amount of watercress every day raises the levels of key antioxidants that fend off damage caused by exercise.
 You might want to try growing organic watercress seeds.

-Dr. Oz recommends eating raw watercress 3-5 times a week to prevent skin and breast cancers.
+Eating raw watercress 3-5 times a week is said to prevent skin and breast cancers.
 Watercress also contains iodine, which helps in controlling hypothyroidism.

-Watercress is believed to be an aphrodisiac.
+The perennial herb is also believed to be an aphrodisiac.
 Islanders in Crete have sworn by its powers and their ancient recipes have been handed down from generation to generation.
-An Arabian prince had watercress flown out from the UK in the 1970’s so he’d be up to satisfying his harem!
+An Arabian prince once had watercress flown out from the UK so he’d be up to satisfying his harem!

 What’s your favorite dip?
 Please leave a comment below.